ofiwg/libfabric/man/fi_mr.3.md

   fi_mr_attr structure.
 This flag is only usable for domains opened with FI_HMEM capability support.

+*FI_MR_SINGLE_USE*
+: This flag indicates that the memory region is only used for a single operation.
+After the operation is complete, the key associated with the memory region is automatically invalidated and can no longer be used for remote access.

 *FI_AUTH_KEY*
 : Only valid with domains configured with FI_AV_AUTH_KEY.
 When used with fi_mr_regattr, this flag denotes that the fi_mr_auth_key::src_addr field